Remarks by FDA Deputy Commissioner at the IAFP

 A New Era Has Begun

 Nevertheless, obstacles give rise to opportunities.
-They shape a vision of what the future could be and lead to innovations in .
-The commissioner invites people to envision a future, with access to all the knowledge required on food and its at the speed of thought.
-Furthermore, a future where the global is so transparent and data-rich that can allow an easy trace of a food’s path to its origin in seconds rather than days.
+They shape a vision of what the future could be and lead to innovations in technology.
+The commissioner invites people to envision a future, with access to all the knowledge required on food and its production at the speed of thought.
+Furthermore, a future where the global food chain is so transparent and data-rich that can allow an easy trace of a food’s path to its origin in seconds rather than days.
 Additionally, imagine the ability to pinpoint exactly how the food was created and handled at every stage of the process along with the effects of any interruptions related to that food and its safety and availability.

 ‘’I know it feels like we’ve come so far in food production and food safety, and we have.
 Yet both will be dramatically transformed in the years ahead.”
 (Frank Yiannas, 2022)